 The usage of these parameters can be dependent on other instrument settings.
-For full description, please refer to the "Modbus Accessible Parameters" in .
+For full description, please refer to the "Modbus Accessible Parameters" in Parameters on page 27.

-Register Name Comments Read Only or Read/Write Type
+Register Name 1 Read Only or Read/Write Туре

 51 User Value R/W DT

 53 to 99 Reserved R/W DT